 Quiet rooms are provided for candidates who may require special attention, including those with hearing impairment, those who may need to eat during the tests due to diabetes, or other special needs.
 In previous years, we have accommodated special requests for enlarged papers and other adjustments.
-Special needs should be indicated on the application form.
-Any consideration for special adjustments must be made in writing to the CSSE Monday 1st July 2020 at the latest.
-It may not be possible to make arrangements for special adjustments that are notified after this date.
+Special needs requests must be indicated on the CSSE application form.
+Any consideration for special adjustments must be made in writing to the CSSE by 30th June 2023 at the latest.
+It is unlikely that arrangements can be made for special adjustments that are notified after this date.
 Adjustments will be made in accordance with the requirements of the Equalities Act (2010) and with reference to independent specialist advisors whose decision will be binding on the CSSE and candidates.